 The Vertuo's factory settings are designed to dispense a specific amount of beverage best suited to the coffee capsule inserted in the device.
 Using an espresso capsule results in a beverage containing 1.35 ounces.
 A coffee capsule results in 7.77 ounces, while an alto capsule produces 14 ounces.
 To change the amount of liquid, hold the "on" button down while the Nespresso brews, releasing the button once the desired amount of liquid is in the cup.
 The unit will remember this amount, overriding the original factory setting.
 The same process can be use to change the amount of liquid dispensed on the Original series Nespresso machines.

 Step 6: Releasing and Removing Spent Capsules

 Since Nespresso devices require single-use coffee capsules, these must be released from the unit after each use.
 Each machine has a receptacle that catches the used capsules.
 On an Original unit, simply lift the lever and lower it again to release the capsule into the bin.
 On a Vertuo model, move the lever to the "unlock" position and lift the head, which ejects the capsule into the bin.

 Once you've finished brewing coffee drinks and the Nespresso unit turns off, it's time to wipe it down.
-Slide out the spent-capsule receptacle and empty it into the trash.
-Wipe down the removable coffee-cup tray with a damp cloth.
+Slide out the spent-capsule receptacle and empty it into the trash or into one of Nespresso's recycling bags as part of the company's recycling program.
+Wipe down the removable coffee cup tray with a damp cloth.
 Also wipe down any other areas on the device's exterior, as needed.
 Empty the water tank as well.